KaisenOrg/kaisen/README.md

 ### 2. Collaborative & Community Ecosystem

-Kaizen is not just a platform — it’s a living ecosystem where knowledge evolves through collective intelligence:
+Kaisen is not just a platform — it’s a living ecosystem where knowledge evolves through collective intelligence:

 - **Community Feed**: Explore published learning paths, track trends, and engage with other learners.
 - **Knowledge Forking**: Any public path can be forked, allowing others to adapt, enhance, or expand it.